 Specs That Hold Up

 With a 24 MP full-frame sensor, the D610 isn’t the highest-resolution sensor on the market by far, but it still produces images that are large enough and high quality enough to allow for heavy cropping.
+24 MP is now basically the default / standard size sensor, so the D610 is by no means behind the times in this regard.
 The resolving power of the sensor and processor is exceptional, especially when combined with an excellent lens, such as the Tamron 24-70 f/2.8 SP G2 (review coming soon).

 Nikon D610 Quick Specs

 - Resolution: 24.3 MP / 10 MP Crop Mode

 - Sensor size: Full Frame (36mm x 24mm)

 - ISO Range: 100 – 6400 Native / 50 – 25,600 Extended